THE PERFECT TECHNOLOGY TO STUDY TUMOR-STROMA INTERACTIONS

 STEP 2 Add cancer cells to study the interaction with the stromal microenvirnoment

 Tumor cells of different sources can be added to the preformed stromal microenvironment.
 We have experience with adenocarcinoma cell lines, primary and patient-derived cells.
+The video on the left shows an heterospheroid of fibroblasts and a pancreatic adenocarcinoma line seeded on a 3DProSeed gel pre-seeded with fibroblast to study invasion.
+Below, CAFs isolated from lung adenocarcinoma were co-cultured with patient-derived lung adenocarcinoma cells to study tumor growth and fibroblast association.

-It is possible to study growth and killing of tumor cells in and pinpoint the role of endogenously secreted ECM components in the tumor regulation.
+It is possible to study growth and killing of tumor cells and pinpoint the role of endogenously secreted ECM components in the tumor regulation.

 Applicable read-outs are microscopy (transmission or fluorescence) immunobinding assays and proteomics.